federicosilvestri/mib-main/README.md

 ## Configuration

-Each microservice should have a single configuration file, placed inside the main project root, with the name `<microservice_name>.conf`.
+Each micro-service should have a single configuration file, placed inside the main project root, with the name `<microservice_name>_ms.conf`.
 An example of this can be found in the project root.

+## Development

+The project structure should be the following: